missingstack/website/README.md

-# missingstack
+# Missingstack

-This project was created with [Better-T-Stack](https://github.com/AmanVarshney01/create-better-t-stack), a modern TypeScript stack that combines Next.js, Self, TRPC, and more.
+A modern TypeScript stack that combines Next.js, Elysia, and more.

 ## Features